 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-Mispadu, Tinynuke, FormBook are a few examples of other data-stealing trojans.
-Malware under this classification can have different abilities, for example they can track data, cause chain infections, mine cryptocurrency, etc. However, they all have one goal - to generate revenue for the cyber criminals behind them.
+Mispadu, Tinynuke, and FormBook are some examples of other data-stealing trojans.
+Malware within this classification can have different capabilities.
+For example, it can track data, cause chain infections, mine cryptocurrency, etc. All have one goal: to generate revenue for the cyber criminals behind them.
 All trojans directly threaten device and user safety.

 How did CStealer infiltrate my computer?

-Users are discouraged form opening suspicious/irrelevant emails, especially such received form unknown senders (addresses).
-All attachments (and links) present in dubious mail - must never be opened, as these files are the source of a potential infection.
-It is recommended to use Microsoft Office versions released past year 2010.
-Newer versions have "Protected View" mode that stops malicious macro commands from automatically downloading/installing malware when the document is opened.
-It is important to only use official and verified download channels.
-Software should be activated and updated with tools/functions, provided by legitimate developers.
+Do not open suspicious/irrelevant emails, especially those received from unknown senders (addresses).
+All attachments and links present in dubious mail should remain unopened, as these files are the source of a potential infection.
+You are advised to use Microsoft Office versions released after 2010.
+Newer versions have "Protected View" mode, which stops malicious macro commands from automatically downloading/installing malware when the document is opened.
+Use only official and verified download channels.
+Software should be activated and updated with tools/functions provided by legitimate developers.
 Illegal activation ("cracking") tools and third party updaters carry a high risk of malware installation.
-It is strongly advised to have a dependable anti-virus/anti-spyware suite installed and kept up-to-date.
-These programs are to be used to perform regular system scans and removal of detected threats/issues.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Have a reputable anti-virus/anti-spyware suite installed and kept up-to-date.
+These programs are to be used to perform regular system scans and for the removal of detected threats/issues.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 - What is CStealer?